Losant/losant-docs/docs/edge-compute/edge-agent-usage.md

 ## Creating Storage Area

 It is **strongly** recommended that you mount a volume in to the Agent as a workspace for persistent data.
 By default, the Agent will write data **inside** the container to `/data`.
 By [mounting a volume or using a volume container](https://docs.docker.com/storage/volumes/), we can have the Agent write to a local folder on the Edge Compute Device.
-An important benefit to this being that you have access to the persistent data created by the Agent and thus, containers can be destroyed and created without losing the data created at run time.
+By doing so, you have access to the persistent data created by the agent on your host machine and can resuse it if you have to destroy an Agent container and rebuild (upgrading the agent, for instance).
 Another benefit is that the Agent doesn't accumulate data internally which could impact the performance and/or stability of the container.

 All we need to do is create a folder locally to house the data.
-This folder can be anywhere on your filesystem, so long as permissions are set so `docker` can write to it.
+This folder can be anywhere on your file system, so long as permissions are set so `docker` can write to it.
 For instance, you might choose to put this folder at `~/losant-edge-agent` for easy access.
 For this example, we're going to create a folder at `/var/lib/losant-edge-agent/` and update the permissions to allow `docker` to write to it.

 ```console
 sudo mkdir -p /var/lib/losant-edge-agent/data